 Cabrini provides support services and appropriate accommodations for qualified students with learning disabilities (LD) and attention deficit / hyperactivity disorder (AD/HD).

-The Director/Assistant Director of the Disability Resource Center (DRC) will meet with each student and prepare a student accommodation letter VISA (Verified Individualized Services and Accommodations) which students present to their instructors to verify the need for classroom and testing accommodations.
+The Director/Assistant Director of the Accessibility Resource Center (ARC) will meet with each student and prepare a student accommodation letter VISA (Verified Individualized Services and Accommodations) which students present to their instructors to verify the need for classroom and testing accommodations.

 Interested students with documented LD and AD/HD may schedule appointments with a Student Accessiblity Specialist who provides individualized academic support and serves as a student advocate with faculty while developing their own advocacy skills.
 Approved accommodations may include: Extended testing time, testing in a distraction reduced environment, assistance with note taking, and more.
 Assistance with course selection is also available.

 To document AD/HD, a student must submit a current report based on the results of a comprehensive evaluation by a medical doctor or licensed psychologist experienced in the area of AD/HD.

 - a clear statement of a diagnosis of AD/HD